Focused therapeutic areas and pipeline progress

 Cancer has affected people of all ages and societies throughout human history, posing a serious threat to life.
 Addressing this multifaceted global health issue stands as one of the most pressing challenges and missions in modern biomedical science.

-With the aspiration to safeguard global health, we have developed a diverse product pipeline covering varicella zoster virus (“VZV”), respiratory syncytial virus (“RSV”) and tuberculosis (“TB”).
+With the aspiration to safeguard global health, we have further developed a diverse product pipeline covering varicella zoster virus (“VZV”), respiratory syncytial virus (“RSV”) and tuberculosis (“TB”).